 Note: It’s noteworthy that India’s first Dugong Conservation Reserve is also in Tamil Nadu.
-It is spread over 448 square kilometers in Palk Bay in Thanjavur and Pudukkotai districts.
+It has an area of 448 square kilometers in Palk Bay in the Thanjavur and Pudukkotai districts.

-As a new sanctuary, details like the entry gates, official website, contact telephone or email, entry fees, entry timings, Etc., are unavailable.
-I will update this space as and when it is available.
+As a new sanctuary, details like the entry gates, official website, contact telephone or email, entry fees, entry timings, etc., are unavailable.